++ U. S. Chapters ++

 Members will have seen slight changes to the main web site in the last

 month.
 More changes are coming as we slowly redesign the site.
-A new video
+A new

 archive is being created.
-Members with any Real Video or Quicktime video can
+Members with any Real Video or Quicktime

 suggest that they be added to this new area.
 However only Mars Society